 Another widely used high school textbook, Prentice Hall’s United States History, also attributes segregation to mysterious forces: “In the North, too, African Americans faced segregation and discrimination.
 Even where there were no explicit laws, de facto segregation, or segregation by unwritten custom or tradition, was a fact of life.
 African Americans in the North were denied housing in many neighborhoods.”

-A popular high school textbook called History Alive! and published by the Teachers Curriculum Institute, also teaches students a distorted view by suggesting that segregation was only a problem in the South.
+A popular high school textbook called History Alive!, published by the Teachers Curriculum Institute, also teaches students a distorted view by suggesting that segregation was only a problem in the South.
 “Even New Deal agencies,” it says, “practiced racial segregation, especially in the South,” failing to explain that the New Deal’s Public Works Administration established, for the North, a “neighborhood composition rule” in public housing (it could not alter the racial composition of a neighborhood where it was placed) or that the New Deal’s Federal Housing Administration instructed appraisers in the North to recommend denial of mortgage insurance in neighborhoods if natural barriers (rivers or highways, for example) failed to prevent the “infiltration” of “incompatible racial groups.”

 Such indoctrination of today’s high school students with racial falsehoods minimizes the possibility of progress towards equality when these students become our country’s leaders.
 Nelson Mandela understood that glossing over the past undermined the possibility of reconciliation.
 It is a lesson from the celebration of Mandela’s life that we should not ignore.

 This article was reprinted with permission of the author from the EPI blog.